-- Community involvement in the school demonstrates diversity (E.g.: Elder Darlene). - PATHs resource incorporated into academic instruction and school culture. - o Explicit social emotional learning instruction and/or integrated with academic instruction. - School wellness is a priority for staff and students. - Common language surrounding universal expectations of students. - Purposeful focus on increasing parent involvement (E.g.: School council, community building events). - Purposeful focus on student voice and leadership opportunities in the school (E.g.: Moments of Greatness, Grade 4/5/6 student focus groups). - Resources that accurately reflect and demonstrate the strength and diversity of First Nations, Metis and Inuit are incorporated. - Collaborative Response Model is a process that supports positive student attendance. - Student recognition - o 7 Sacred Teachings/ Greatness Happens Here/ Hawks/Moments of Greatness - Teacher Inquiry Professional Growth Plans align with school outcomes.
+- Community involvement in the school demonstrates diversity (Ex: Elder Darlene). - PATHs resource incorporated into academic instruction and school culture. - Explicit social emotional learning instruction and/or integrated with academic instruction. - School wellness is a priority for staff and students. - Common language surrounding universal expectations of students. - Purposeful focus on increasing parent involvement (Ex: School council, community building events). - Purposeful focus on student voice and leadership opportunities in the school (Ex: Grade 6 Gratitude group, celebrations of learning). - Resources that accurately reflect and demonstrate the strength and diversity of First Nations, Metis and Inuit are incorporated. - Collaborative Response Model is a process that supports students with behaviour, academic, and attendance. - Student recognition - 7 Sacred Teachings/ Greatness Happens Here/ Hawks - Teacher Inquiry Professional Growth Plans align with school outcomes.